Instructions regarding the Whistleblowing methods

 Reporting the results

-The results of investigations are reported to Kojamo’s Audit Committee and the Board of Directors.
+The results of the investigations are reported to the Kojamo Audit Committee and to the Board of Directors.

-The number of reports received through the whistleblowing channel is reported in the company’s Annual Report.
+The amount of reports made through the Whistleblowing Channel are reported on a yearly basis in the Kojamo plc’s Annual Report.